Audition Guide for College Music Programs

 Summary Time Line

-December: Presidential Scholarship Exam, if eligible.
+Take the Presidential Scholarship Exam, if eligible.
 Contact Dr. Stone about a “Get Acquainted” lesson.
 Keep up the private lessons.
 Continue preparing for Solo and Ensemble.
-Practice, practice, practice! (with a metronome!)
+Practice, practice, practice (with a metronome)!

-April: Please inform Dr. Stone of your final decision if you have not done so.
+Please inform Dr. Stone of your final decision if you have not done so.
+We want you to find the best fit for YOU!